Services for young people

 - Include the views of staff members, external agencies or parents.

-Youthworks is currently undertaking an evaluation of the Make a Noise Programme for Internet Matters and Toot Toot.
-This programme is now in its second year.
-Funded by DfE
+Youthworks is currently undertaking an evaluation of the Make a Noise Anti-Bullying Programme for Internet Matters and Toot Toot, now in its second year.
+Funded by DfE.
+The programme offers an electronic reporting tool. initial training for schools and online resources.

 Selected other evaluations:

-1. A needs assessment of the way services for children respond to online issues or cases with an online safety component, for a local authority, Published 2017.
+A needs assessment of the way services for children respond to online issues or cases with an online safety component, for a local authority, Adrienne Katz & Cathy Street.
+Published 2017.

-4. Youthworks served as the external evaluator for the Reach project for the Charity EACH.
-This Lottery funded project is working with young people to identify and address homophobia in rural areas and the West of England.
+Youthworks served as the external evaluator for the Reach project for the Charity EACH.
+This Lottery funded project worked with young people to identify and address homophobia in rural areas and the West of England.

 Previous Work includes: